 Volkswagen AG does not issue body approvals for non-Volkswagen bodies.
-It merely provides body builders with important information and technical specifications for dealing with the product in these guidelines.
-As a result, Volkswagen AG recommends that all work should be carried out on the base vehicle and the body in accordance with the current Volkswagen Converter guidelines applicable to the vehicle in question.
+It merely provides converters with important information and technical specifications for dealing with the product in these guidelines.
+As a result, Volkswagen AG recommends that all work should be carried out on the basic vehicle and the body in accordance with the current Volkswagen converter guidelines applicable to the vehicle in question.